COVID digest: Vaccine mandate no longer necessary — EU commissioner | DW | 13.02.2022

 Since January 23, 429 people have tested positive at the Beijing Winter Olympics.

-Australia's police have given demonstrating protesting COVID rules until the end of Sunday to leave occupied areas in the capital Canberra.
+Police in Australia have given protesters demonstrating COVID rules until the end of Sunday to leave occupied areas in the capital, Canberra.

 "They must be out by today," the police spokesperson told news agency Reuters.
-The police refused to say what action they would take if protesters defied the deadline.
+Police refused to say what action they would take if protesters defied the deadline.

 Thousands have gathered at the capital's major showgrounds.
 So far, none of the protesters have been arrested.